pmcharrison/psynet-mirror/docs/deploy/aws_server_setup.rst

 If your login doesn't work (especially if it freezes with no output printed to the terminal), you may have to examine your security group/IP address combination.

-15. Now we need to set up a DNS record for your experiment server.
+15. If your lab is doing this for the first time, you probably need to acquire a domain name for your experiment server.
+This is the parent URL that will be used to host your experiments.
+    If your lab already has a domain name, you can skip this step.
     On the AWS online console, navigate to the Route 53 service.
     On the Dashboard you can register a domain name.
 Note that different domain names come with different costs, and that registering a domain name can take from a few minutes to several hours.
     Before proceeding with the next steps, please wait until the AWS console tells you that the registration is complete.

-16. Now we will setup a subdomain to redirect incoming traffic to your EC2 instance.
+16. We will now set up a subdomain that corresponds to your individual server.
-    In the below we will setup a subdomain for a server called 'bob' under the domain 'psych-experiments.org'.
+    In the below we will set up a subdomain for a server called 'bob' under the domain 'psych-experiments.org'.
     In this scenario 'bob' would be the researcher's name (i.e. it's Bob's server), and 'psych-experiments.org' would be the domain name shared by everyone in the research group of which Bob is a member.
     Using this approach we can have multiple researchers in the same research group each with their own server.